my-rubber-toe/IReNE/README.md

 ## Setup: Database credentials

 Access the `init-mongo.js` file and configure the file by setting the names of the database user, password and database name to use.
+Once the database is runnig, follow the instructions on the repository `IReNE-Database` to populate and set predefined data.

 ## Setup: Docker Compose File